carlomilanesi/measures-rs/docs/Tutorial.md

 They allow the same operations, but, respectively, in a plane or in the 3D space.

-To specify the need to compute the cross-product, you can write:
+To specify the need to compute the cross product, you can write:
 ```rust
 define_units_relation! {NewtonMetre == Newton:2 X Metre:2}
 ```